 A Guest Post by Jessica from One Girl, Whole World

-Because the train system is so good in much of Europe, people often forget about the option of a road trip.
-But some destinations are much better explored from behind the wheel, with the ability to stop whenever, and to see places a train can’t reach.
-So here are four totally epic road trips in Europe that should be at the top of your bucket list!
+Because the train system is so good in much of Europe, people often forget about road tripping.
+But some destinations are much better explored from behind the wheel.
+With the ability to stop whenever, and to see places a train can’t reach.
+So here are European road trips that should be at the top of your bucket list!

 European Road Trips: Southern & Western Ireland